 To achieve one more uniform design, two methods are proposed in the following to harmonize the quantization methods for the transform skip and the palette.

-Method One: Unify the quantization/de-quantization operations used under transform skip mode and palette mode, by applying the quantization/de-quantization operations used under transform skip mode to palette mode.
+Test 1: Unify the quantization/de-quantization operations used under transform skip mode and palette mode, by applying the quantization/de-quantization operations used under transform skip mode to palette mode.

-Method Two: Unify the quantization/de-quantization operations used under transform skip mode and palette mode, by applying the current quantization/de-quantization operations under palette mode to transform skip mode.
+Test 2: Unify the quantization/de-quantization operations used under transform skip mode and palette mode, by applying the current quantization/de-quantization operations under palette mode to transform skip mode.

+Test 1.a: Unify the quantization/de-quantization operations used under transform skip mode and palette mode, by applying the quantization/de-quantization operations used under transform skip mode to palette mode and limiting the maximum size of width and height for transform shift calculation.

 Experimental results

-Method One on Test sequences 4:4:4
+Test 1 on Test sequences 4:4:4